Wahidaliyar/Wahidaliyar/README.md

-### Hi there 👋, I am Abdulwahid, a junior front-end developer from Afghanistan.
+### Hi there 👋, I am Wahid Alitar, a full-stack developer.

 <hr>